Dammbach: Coat of arms

-The community's arms might be described thus: In chief above a bar wavy argent enhanced, gules an acorn in pale surmounted by two oakleaves in saltire of the first, the base party per pale, dexter barry of eight gules and Or, sinister azure a bend sinister argent surmounted by three rings azure.
+The municipality's arms might be described thus: In chief above a bar wavy argent enhanced, gules an acorn in pale surmounted by two oakleaves in saltire of the first, the base party per pale, dexter barry of eight gules and Or, sinister azure a bend sinister argent surmounted by three rings azure.

-Dammbach is a very new community, having arisen only in 1976 out of the formerly self-administering communities of Wintersbach and Krausenbach through voluntary merger.
+Dammbach is a very new municipality, having arisen only in 1976 out of the formerly self-administering communities of Wintersbach and Krausenbach through voluntary merger.
 Geographically it lies on the Dammbach, whence its name comes.
-This brook has as a reference to it the wavy bar in the community's arms.
-The oakleaves and acorn in the chief symbolize the community's location in the High Spessart.
+This brook has as a reference to it the wavy bar in the municipality's arms.
+The oakleaves and acorn in the chief symbolize the municipality's location in the High Spessart.
 Below the wavy bar on the dexter (armsbearer's right, viewer's left) side, the red and gold bars are taken from the arms formerly borne by the Counts of Rieneck.
 Krausenbach was for a long time one of their holdings.
 The bend sinister on the sinister (armsbearer's left, viewer's right) side with the rings is taken from the arms formerly borne by the family Echter von Mespelbrunn.
 They held the lordship over Wintersbach, building a church there in 1415 and a hospital in 1584.

 The arms were conferred on 22 July 1988.